1

 theory.
 As a theory it is weak since it allows for far too many

-possibilities --- evident in the 4 heirarchical levels of
+possibilities ---evident in the 4 hierarchical levels of

 classification of possible meta-universes. |